 - Multiple-city itinerary.
 This is a flight plan that involves traveling to more than two cities (within the same or different countries).
 For example, taking a flight from Paris to Amsterdam, then from Amsterdam to London, and then to Paris.

 - Multiple-airlines itinerary.
 This is a flight plan that involves travel using different airlines on the same journey.
 For example, Paris to London using Air France and London to Paris using British Airways.

 - Group travel itinerary.
 This is a flight plan that involves travel for more than one person.

-What is the Importance of Flight Itinerary in Visa Process?
+What is the Importance of a Flight Itinerary in the Visa Process?